Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Instructions

-• SEASON: Arrange the asparagus on the baking sheet.
+• Arrange asparagus on the sheet pan.
 Drizzle with olive oil, then add salt, pepper, and garlic powder.
 Toss with hands to coat evenly.

-• OPTIONAL TOPPING: If using, evenly sprinkle the panko and Parmesan over the asparagus, then toss gently to coat.
+• If using, evenly sprinkle the panko (see note 2) and Parmesan (see note 3) over the asparagus, then toss gently to coat.

-• SPACE: Spread the asparagus in a single layer on the sheet, ensuring they are not overlapping.
-It’s okay if some of the breadcrumb/Parmesan mixture falls onto the pan.
+• Spread the asparagus in a single layer on the sheet, ensuring they are not overlapping.
+It’s okay if some of the panko/Parmesan mixture falls onto the pan.

-• ROAST: Bake for 7-11 minutes, or until the asparagus is tender, lightly browned, and the cheese has melted.
+• Bake for 7-11 minutes, or until asparagus is tender, lightly browned, and cheese has melted.
 Cooking time may vary based on the thickness of the spears.

-• FINISH: Transfer the asparagus to a serving plate.
+• Transfer asparagus to a serving plate.
 Scatter any toasted breadcrumb bits from the tray over the spears.
-If not using the breadcrumb mixture, drizzle freshly squeezed lemon juice over the asparagus before serving.
+If not using the panko mixture, drizzle freshly squeezed lemon juice over the asparagus before serving.
 A sprinkle of Parmesan also goes nicely with lemon.

 Video